 The truth is, you don’t need time to meditate.
 What you need is control of your attention.
 My guess is that you probably don’t think you lack attention; at least not in the same way you lack time.
 But it’s a lack of ‘attention control’ that leads to the sense that time is lacking.
 And if you develop greater control of your attention (which is what you learn in meditation) then you’ll find that time pressure drops away, and you feel more calm, confident and in control.

-Simultaneously, you’ll be nourishing your body, mind and spirit, giving the voices in your head a chance to settle, stimulating creativity, making better choices and lowering your stress.
+Simultaneously, you’ll be nourishing your body, mind and spirit, giving the voices in your head a chance to settle, stimulating creativity, making better choices and lowering your stress through mindfulness meditation.
 Here’s how:

 1. Think Coffee, Think Meditation